 What are the best brake pads for towing

-Here are some of the best brake pads for trucks for towing in 2020:
+Here are some of the best brake pads for trucks for towing:

 Bosch is well known for producing quality brake pads, and these top several lists as the best of the best.
 As the name implies, these brake pads are very quiet, and are excellent in overall performance.
 These are ceramic brake pads with an aerospace alloy rather than copper that makes it long-lasting and also eco-friendly.
 Since the aerospace alloy makes these brake pads conditioned for high temperatures, they work great in very hot weather and under the pressure of frequent braking.